 | Pvt.
 Wilbur Charles callison

-M. Stuber-Callison.
-He was born in 1918 in Wise
+He was born in 1918 in Wise Township, Michigan.
+It

-sisters.
-In 1940, he was living in Merrill
+ten, and two sisters.
+In 1940, he was living in

-Village, Michigan, married to Inez, and working as a
+Merrill Village, Michigan, married to Inez, and working

-bank clerk for the Farmer's Bank.
-Wilbur enlisted
+as a bank clerk for the Farmer's Bank.
+Wilbur

 At Fort Knox, Kentucky, he was assigned to the 19th Ordnance Battalion.
-A company of the battalion would later be reorganized as 17th Ordnance Company and sent to the Philippine Islands in September 1941.
+A company of the battalion would later be reorganized as 17th Ordnance Company.
+The exact raining he received is not known.